 The Multicultural Center offers opportunities for skill and leadership development through workshops, conferences, and community service.
 The Center also sponsors presentations and performances that highlight aspects of diversity.
 Resources are available for College employees interested in integrating multicultural theory and perspectives into the curriculum or work settings.

 (206) 546-4690 • 1900 Building

-Shoreline Community College’s Parent Child Center (PCC) provides child care and early learning services for children of students, College employees, and community members.
-Children of students and employees receive priority enrollment status.
+Shoreline Community College’s Parent Child Center (PCC) provides childcare and early learning services for children of students, College employees, and community members.
+Children of students and employees receive priority enrollment status, based on space availability.
 The PCC accepts Working Connections Child Care subsidies and students are eligible for discounted rates.
 The PCC is supported by funds from the Associated Student Government.

 The PCC is licensed by the State of Washington Department of Early Learning.
 The PCC participates in Early Achievers, the State’s Quality Rating and Improvement System (QRIS).
 The PCC has been rated at a level 3+ of 5.

 The PCC is located in building 1900.
 It serves children between the ages of six weeks and five years.
-It is open from 7:30 a.m. - 5:30 p.m.
+It is open from 7:30 a.m. - 5:15 p.m.
 Monday through Friday.
-The PCC is open year round including between quarters.
-Part-time and full-time options are available.
+The PCC is open year-round including between quarters.
+Part-time (children of students and employees only) and full-time options are available.
 The program provides breakfast, lunch, and two afternoon snacks, which are prepared on site.